MrRiahi/Convolutional-Neural-Networks-Tensorflow/README.md

 # Convolutional-Neural-Networks
-In this repository, I build different image classification CNN models from sctrach and train on different datasets.
+In this repository, I build different image classification CNN models from scratch and train on different datasets.
 Results and codes will be updated in the future.
+These models are ResNet50 and MobileNetV1.
+In the future, this repository will be updated with other neural networks.